avaniimehta/rag-app/README.md

 VM pricing tiers) are documented in the module's docstring — these are illustrative to show the shape of the cost curve, not vendor quotes.

-## Discussion

-**Retrieval or generation — which was the weaker link?**
-[Fill this in after running your own eval — look at whether low-scoring answers correspond to low retrieval metrics (retrieval is the bottleneck) or good retrieval metrics with weak faithfulness scores (generation is the bottleneck).]

 **When would you switch back to a managed DB?**
 Once you need multi-region low-latency replication, automatic scaling